schemahero/schemahero-docs/content/tutorial/deploy-postgres.md

 kubectl exec -it postgresql-0 psql -- -U testuser -d testdb
 ```

-When promoted, the password for "testuser" is "password".
+When prompted, the password for "testuser" is "password".

 If you'd prefer to connect to this database using a local GUI such as SequelPro, run: